Karen Giacopuzzi – Instructor, Owner of Gadget Lab

 Rustom Meyer, Instructor

 Rustom Meyer is an engineer, an entrepreneur, an educator, a craftsperson, an inventor, and a relentless optimizer.
 He graduated from Cornell University with a Bachelor of Science Cum Laude, and a Masters of Engineering in Biological and Environmental Engineering (also from Cornell).
 He holds a Professional Engineer’s license in Environmental Engineering.
-Rustom has worked in environmental consulting, and presently run his own solar lighting and power business (Yeti Solar) selling kits of his own design and manufacture.
-For his whole life, Rustom has had a deep and abiding need to work with his hands.
-Rustom has satisfied that need over the years by making toys, ceramics, jewelry, lamps, solar power systems, and flashlights (among other things).
+For his whole life, Rustom has had a deep and abiding need to work with his hands, a need he has satisfied over the years by making toys, ceramics, jewelry, lamps, solar power systems, and flashlights (among other things).
 His ‘hands-on’ skills include soldering, welding, laser cutting, 3D printing, circuit diagnostics, screen printing, bicycle maintenance, powder coating, construction, plumbing, and wild plant identification/foraging.

-He has taught craft and technology to students of all ages at Techshop DC-Arlington for over a year.
-Additionally he has taught the same subjects to a younger audience at four summer camps, six Maker Faires and dozens of after school programs
+He taught craft and technology to students of all ages at Techshop DC-Arlington for nearly four years.
+Additionally he has taught the same subjects to a younger audience at many summer camps, Maker Faires, and after school programs.

-Silver Spring’s own Mary Amato is an award-winning author, singer-songwriter, poet, playwright, and theater artist.
+Mary Amato is a local award-winning author, singer-songwriter, poet, playwright, and theater artist.
 Her chapter books and novels for children and young adults have been optioned for television and the Scholastic Book Clubs and Fairs and have been translated into numerous foreign languages.
 Her songs have been featured on MPT, WAMU, and in many of her books.
 She is also a cut-paper puppeteer and the co-founder of Firefly Shadow Theater, now based in MA.